ELM327 Bluetooth Interface OBD 2.

 2. Locate your car’s OBD II diagnostic port and plug in your scanner.
 It’s usually found under the driver’s side dashboard, under the steering wheel.

 4. From your Android Smartphone or tablet, go to your SETTINGS, then WIRELESS & NETWORKS, then BLUETOOTH SETTINGS.
-Turn on Bluetooth, scan for the nearby devices and pair your phone with the scanner.
+Turn on Bluetooth, scan for nearby devices, and pair your phone with the scanner.

 Torque Android Application Connection?